-Charles River shareholders provided strong majority support for our named executives' compensation at our 2022 Annual Meeting of Shareholders (88% of shares voted in support of this matter).
-We attribute this level of support to our performance in 2021 and several long-standing characteristics of our executive compensation program that we believe enhance the performance of the program:
+Charles River shareholders provided strong majority support for our named executives' compensation at our 2023 Annual Meeting of Shareholders (87.4% of shares voted in support of this matter).
+We attribute this level of support to several long-standing characteristics of our executive compensation program that we believe enhance the performance of the program:

-XX/h at We Do vvn ✓ Align our executive pay with performance, with a substantial proportion of executive compensation tied to "at risk" elements 1 Include a "clawback" provision in our Corporate Governance Guidelines that applies to our cash and equity incentive awards 1 Set challenging performance objectives 1 Prohibit hedging and pledging of company shares 1 Appropriately balance short- and long-term incentives 1 Retain an independent compensation consultant to advise the Compensation Committee 1 Align executive compensation with shareholder returns through performance-based equity incentive awards 1 Include caps on individual payouts in short- and long-term incentive plans 1 Use appropriate peer groups methodology and revenue regression when evaluating the competitiveness of compensation 1 Hold an annual "say-on-pay" advisory vote 1 Maintain meaningful equity ownership guidelines 1 Maintain a Compensation Committee composed entirely of independent directors ✓ Engage in substantial outreach efforts with our major shareholders to gather feedback, including with respect to executive compensation 1 Conduct an annual risk assessment of our pay practices Wh at We Don't Do × No contracts with multi-year guaranteed salary increases or non-performance bonus arrangements × No excessive perquisites × No "single trigger" equity vesting provisions in our current equity award plans X No change-in-control tax gross-ups
+Wh at We Do 1 Align our executive pay with performance, with a substantial proportion of executive compensation tied to "at risk" elements, including the majority of long-term equity incentive awards granted in performance share units, which are subject to company performance 1 Maintain a clawback policy on the recoupment of certain executive compensation in the event of an accounting restatement resulting from material noncompliance with financial reporting requirements under U.S. federal securities laws.
+1 Set challenging performance objectives 1 Prohibit hedging and pledging of company shares 1 Appropriately balance short- and long-term incentives 1 Retain an independent compensation consultant to advise the Compensation Committee 1 Align executive compensation with shareholder returns through performance- based equity incentive awards 1 Include caps on individual payouts in short- and long-term incentive plans 1 Use appropriate peer groups methodology with revenue regression to size-adjust result to our revenue when evaluating the competitiveness of compensation 1 Hold an annual "say-on-pay" advisory vote 1 Maintain meaningful equity ownership guidelines 1 Maintain a Compensation Committee composed entirely of independent directors Engage in substantial outreach efforts with our major shareholders to gather feedback, including with respect to executive compensation 1 Conduct an annual risk assessment of our pay practices Wh at We Don't Do × No contracts with multi-year guaranteed salary increases or non-performance bonus arrangements × No excessive perquisites × No "single trigger" equity vesting provisions in our current equity award plans × No change-in-control tax gross-ups

-In addition, we had a strong fiscal year in 2022 with a 12.3% increase in revenue, a 24.7% increase in GAAP diluted earnings per share, a 7.8% increase in non-GAAP diluted earnings per share from continuing operations, and \$619.6 million in cash flow relating to operating activities.
-Please see Appendix A to this Proxy Statement for a reconciliation of our non-GAAP EPS to our GAAP EPS for 2022.
+In addition, demonstrating resilience and stability while facing moderating demand trends, we had a solid fiscal year in 2023 with a 3.9% increase in revenue, a 2.7% decrease in GAAP diluted earnings per share, a 4.0% decrease in non-GAAP diluted earnings per share from continuing operations, and \$683.9 million in cash flow relating to operating activities.
+Please see Appendix A to this Proxy Statement for a reconciliation of our non-GAAP EPS to our GAAP EPS for 2023.